chrisdurfee/base/README.md

 ```

-Each component can have one "data" proeprty that can be set using the "setData" method.
+Each component can have one "data" property that can be set using the "setData" method.

 If a component has been created using the "route" or "switch" directive, it will receive a "route" property that will contain the route data which is also bindable.